- Search The Registry

 James Baldwin was born on this date in 1924.
 He was a Black Gay and Bisexual novelist and essayist.

-James Arthur Baldwin was born in Harlem NY, the first of nine children of a clergyman and a factory worker, David and Berdis Jones Baldwin.
-After high school, young Baldwin worked at various jobs until he won a fellowship that enabled him to live in Paris.
+James Arthur Baldwin was born in Harlem, NY, the first of nine children of a clergyman and a factory worker, David and Berdis Jones Baldwin.
+After high school, young Baldwin worked various jobs until he won a fellowship that enabled him to live in Paris.

-These and other works, such as "The Fire Next Time" (1963) and "No Name in the Street" (1972) reflect Baldwin's belief that the American Black person as an object of suffering and abuse symbolizes universal conflicts and problems.
+These and other works, such as "The Fire Next Time" (1963) and "No Name in the Street" (1972), reflect Baldwin's belief that the American black person as an object of suffering and abuse symbolizes universal conflicts and problems.
 Baldwin stated his position in a powerful and frank style.
-The novels, "Tell Me How Long the Train's Been Gone" (1968) and "Just Above My Head" (1979) were concerned with Black identity.
+In 1965, he debated William F. Buckley; the topic was The American Dream: Is it at the expense of the American Negro?
+His novels, "Tell Me How Long the Train's Been Gone" (1968) and "Just Above My Head" (1979), were concerned with Black identity.
 His plays include "The Amen Corner" (1950) and "Blues for Mister Charlie" (1964).